AMA Style Guide

 The current 11th edition of the AMA Manual of Style is available:

 - In AMA style, the list of works cited is called “References.”

-- Number your references in the order they first appear in the text; do not alphabetize.
+- Number your references at the end of your document in the order they first appear in the text; do not alphabetize.

 - List all authors if six or less, otherwise list the first three followed by “et al.”

 - Journal titles are abbreviated as shown in the National Library of Medicine Catalog.